JuicyJ4Y0/Team17Deliverables/Deliverable 4/UpdatedPS_PS.md

 * **Worker Task Management**: Improving the assignment and tracking of daily tasks performed by farm workers to ensure accountability and efficient operations.
 * **Harvest Inventory Tracking**: Introducing a system to log and manage harvested crop quantities for better oversight and future planning.

-Currently, many small to medium-sized farms still rely on paper-based or Excel-driven systems, which make it difficult to track crop progress, inventory, and worker performance effectively.
+Currently, (many small to medium-sized) farms still rely on paper-based or Excel-driven systems, which make it difficult to track crop progress, inventory, and worker performance effectively.
 This results in issues such as:

 * **Soil degradation** due to poor rotation tracking
-* **Low task transparency**, leading to inefficiencies in daily operations
 * **Untracked or misreported harvest yields**, affecting sales and long-term planning
-* **Delayed reporting**, leaving stakeholders without timely insights

-Our revised problem statement focuses on solving these specific issues with a scalable and targeted solution.
+* **Delayed reporting**, as papers are tangible to get missing, lost or damaged

 ---

 ## **1.2 Proposed Solution**

 The revised Agricultural Management System will focus specifically on **Crop Rotation Management**, **Worker Task Tracking**, and **Harvest Inventory Logging**, three essential features that together improve operational efficiency and long-term sustainability.
+### **User management system**

+Stays the same as before, the only thing that have changed is the role of person in-charger (From Admin to Manager)

 ### **1. Crop Rotation Management**